Utah's Administrative Rulemaking Process

 Participants in the process include:

-• various state agencies;
+• various state agencies

-• the public;
+• the public

-• the Division of Administrative Rules;
+• the Office of Administrative Rules

-• the Legislature's Administrative Rules Review Committee.
+• the Legislature's Administrative Rules Review and General Oversight Committee

 The rulemaking process is intended to provide transparency to state administrative rules.
 The process provides: